The Vanderbilt University Spirit of Gold Marching Band

 University Notes: The Yale Precision Marching Band plays in support of Yale Athletics (football in the fall, basketball and hockey in the winter), both in New Haven and in various locales throughout the Northeast.

-The YPMB is one of twelve scatter-style marching bands in the country.
+The YPMB is one of 12 scatter-style marching bands in the country.
 What does this mean?
 Most marching bands spend their time on field spelling their name in script or making a swirly line formation while playing the complete works of Andrew Lloyd Webber.
-We perform halftime shows composed of comedy segments, during which we spell witty things on the field and play really cool rock music.
-Between formations we run around wildly (hence the clever name "scatter band").
-We are also a pep band.
-During the winter we support Yale's hockey and basketball teams every weekend.
-This time of year often leads to playoff travel; we've been to Lake Placid, Ann Arbor, MI, MADISON SQUARE GARDEN, and more.
-We are a mobile attack unit.
-If there's anywhere on the Yale campus (or, really, the East Coast - we're flexible) that needs some relief from pretension, we'll be there to provide.
+YPMB performs halftime shows composed of comedy segments, during which they spell witty things on the field and play really cool rock music.
+Between formations they run around wildly (hence the clever name "scatter band").
+They are also a pep band.
+They are a mobile attack unit.
+If there's anywhere on the Yale campus (or, really, the East Coast - they're flexible) that needs some relief from pretension, they'll be there to provide.